joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-05-18-fiddler-counting-bipyramid.md

 ### Analytic solution for standard question

 The in-layer side steps connect pairs of layer nodes with unique straight-line paths, so they don't actually increase the multiplicity.
 As a result, the overall number of paths is just the product of downward paths available at each level.
-Two edges emerge from every node, so for the problem at hand this is
+Two edges emerge from every node, so for the problem at hand this is (as we found above)

-$$ \Omega(\text{endpoint}, \ell = 6) = 2\times 4\times 6\times 6\times 4\times 2 = 2034. $$
+$$ \Omega(\text{endpoint}, \ell = 6) = 2\times 4\times 6\times 6\times 4\times 2 = 2,304. $$

 and in general it becomes